Posted on June 25, 2019

 *Added in 2019

 If you don’t qualify for PI to be automatically reweighted, you can apply to CMS to obtain an exemption from the PI category due to a “significant hardship”.
-CMS is expected to publish the hardship exception application online sometime this summer.
+The hardship exception application can be found here.
 The deadline to submit applications to CMS is December 31, 2019.
 Applications must be based on one of the following reasons:

 - MIPS eligible clinician in a small practice (15 or less providers in the TIN)